mikaelsundell/colorman/README.md

 Colorman is an app for color processing and Inspection with grading, scopes, and scripting capabilities.

+This project is still in development and not ready for use.

 **Important Gatekeeper note**

 Use `xattr -cr /Applications/Colorman.app` if downloaded from releases to clear attributes added by Gatekeeper.